open-xml-templating/docxtemplater/readme.md

 ![docxtemplater logo](https://raw.githubusercontent.com/edi9999/docxtemplater/master/logo_small.png)

-**docxtemplater** is a library to generate docx documents from a docx template.
+**docxtemplater** is a library to generate docx/pptx documents from a docx/pptx template.
-It can replace tags by their values and replace images with other images.
-It is very user oriented as users can without a lot of programming knowledge create their first template and automatically change variables in it.
+It can replace {placeholders} with data and also supports loops and conditions.
+The templates can be edited by non-programmers, eg for example your clients.

 ## Features